Introduction

 Result: Functional website in 3 days.
 Costs are manageable.
 Customers can manage content themselves.

-That is the strength of WordPress – quick time-to-market for standardised requirements.
+This is the strength of WordPress – fast time-to-market with standardised requirements.

 Two Different Development Philosophies

-WordPress and TYPO3 have different origin stories – and this continues to shape their architecture today.
+WordPress and TYPO3 have different historical backgrounds – and this shapes their architecture to this day.

 Two Philosophies